 In other words, the social media landing page should mirror the original content.
 A social media landing page mirrors the original content if it contains aligned messaging and matching design elements such as the brand logo, brand name, color palette, and imagery.

-Here’s an example from Hubspot.
-This is their Facebook ad:
+Here’s an example of a Facebook ad:

 And this image below is the social media landing page you’re directed to when you click on the ad: